 Supporting Home Ownership in Poway (SHOP) Program

-The Supporting Home Ownership in Poway (SHOP) Program provides low- and moderate-income home buyers with assistance to purchase a home in Poway through a Poway Housing Authority and City of Poway funded second mortgages.
-Homes purchased with the help of SHOP and BEGIN loans will remain affordable for a minimum of 45 years, which requires the home be sold at a restricted price to qualified buyers.
+The Supporting Home Ownership in Poway (SHOP) Program provides low- and moderate-income homebuyers with assistance to purchase a home in Poway through a Poway Housing Authority and City of Poway funded second mortgages.
+Homes purchased with the help of SHOP Program loans will remain affordable for a minimum of 45 years, which requires the home to be sold at a restricted resale price to qualified buyers.

-SHOP loans are available to qualified applicants only when an existing single-family home or condo financed with a SHOP loan becomes available for resale.
+SHOP loans are available to qualified applicants only when an existing single-family home financed with a SHOP loan becomes available for resale.

 1. First-Time Buyer.
 You may not have owned a home secured by a Deed of Trust in the last 3 years.
 Those displaced by a divorce do not have to meet this requirement.

 2. Down Payment.
 You are required to provide a percentage of the purchase price toward the down payment and fees.
 The percentage is 3% for low-income buyers and 5% for moderate-income buyers.
 This money can be borrowed or granted but cannot be a recorded loan.